-If you are a U.S. citizen living abroad (or you are a U.S. green card holder traveling abroad for an extended period of time), and you are married to a foreign citizen who wishes to receive a U.S. green card based on your marriage, you and your spouse should be able to initiate the green card application process from outside the United States.
-This article describes the steps you will need to take and some of the considerations you will need to make in that process.
+If you are a U.S. citizen living abroad (or you are a U.S. green card holder traveling abroad for an extended period of time) and you are married to a foreign citizen who wishes to receive a U.S. green card based on your marriage, you and your spouse should be able to initiate the green card application process from outside the United States.
+This article describes the steps you will need to take and some of the considerations you will need to make in that process, including:

-Note that if your request for an exception is denied, you will have no right to appeal or to request a reconsideration of the decision.
+If your request for an exception is denied, you will have no right to appeal or to request a reconsideration of the decision.

-To assist your spouse in completing this last step, you will probably need to sponsor him or her by submitting aForm I-864, Affidavit of Support.
-(This form is a contract in which I-130 petitioners promise to take financial responsibility for I-130 beneficiaries so that the latter never become dependent on U.S. government support.)
+To assist your foreign-born spouse in completing this last step, you will probably need to indicated your financial sponsorship by submitting a Form I-864, Affidavit of Support.
+This form is a contract in which I-130 petitioners promise to provide monetary support for I-130 beneficiaries so that the latter never become dependent on U.S. government support (often called "welfare" or "food stamps").
 However, only petitioners "domiciled" in the U.S. who have complied with U.S. federal tax filing requirements can be I-864 sponsors.

 There are three exceptions to this general domicile rule, for:

-Certain petitioners (especially U.S. citizens who have never lived in the U.S.) may have been unaware of their U.S. federal tax-filing obligations.
-This could be a problem, especially since I-864 sponsors are required to submit a copy or transcript of their most recent U.S. federal income tax return (unless they can prove that they were not required to file such a return).
+Certain petitioners of immigrants (especially U.S. citizens who have never lived in the U.S.) might have been unaware of their U.S. federal tax-filing obligations.
+This can be a problem, especially since I-864 sponsors are required to submit a copy or transcript of their most recent U.S. federal income tax return (unless they can prove that they were not required to file such a return).

 One solution might be to file a late return.
 However, petitioners would be wise to seek out both tax and immigration counsel before taking any step in that direction.